BodenMcHale/Lua_Quick_Guide/README.md

 -- Basic table (array-like)
 local colors = { "red", "green", "blue" }

-print(colors[1]) -- Output: red
+-- Tables start with index one, not with index zero as in C print(colors[1]) -- Output: red print(colors[2]) -- Output: green print(colors[3]) -- Output: blue

-print(colors[2]) -- Output: green
+-- Using a loop to iterate through your table
-print(colors[3]) -- Output: blue
+-- "#" returns the length of the table for index = 1, #colors do print(colors[index])

--- Using a loop to iterate through your table for index = 1, #colors do print(colors[index]) end
+end